 Frequently Asked Questions

-Phase one of our multi-year Arboretum Waterway Flood Protection and Habitat Enhancement Project will begin this summer.
+Phase two of our multi-year Arboretum Waterway Flood Protection and Habitat Enhancement Project will begin in Fall 2022.
+Phases three and four will be constructed in Fall 2023.
 Below are a set of questions that are frequently asked about this project; we hope you find them helpful.
 Learn more

 - Is the Arboretum Waterway the same as Putah Creek?